samcreviston/3DMastaFrontend/README.md

 # 3DMasta Frontend

-3DMasta is a browser-based 3D mesh inspector.
-Upload an STL, GLB, GLTF, OBJ, or 3MF file to preview the model and retrieve geometry metrics from the [3DMasta API](https://github.com/samcreviston/3DMasta_API).
+3DMasta is a browser-based 3D mesh analyzer.
+Upload an STL, GLB, GLTF, OBJ, or 3MF file to preview the model and retrieve geometry metrics from my personal API.

 ## Tech stack